Dale Evans: Early life and career

-Dale Evans was born Frances Octavia Smith on October 31, 1912, in Uvalde, Texas, to Bettie Sue Wood and T. Hillman Smith.
+Evans was born Frances Octavia Smith in Uvalde, Texas, to Bettie Sue Wood and T. Hillman Smith.
 She was raised in Italy, Texas.
 She started singing at the community's Baptist church when she was 3.
-(Note: For unknown reasons, the doctor who attended the birth recorded the baby's name as Lucille Wood Smith, a fact of which she was unaware until the 1950s, when she needed a copy of her birth certificate in order to obtain a passport.)
-She briefly lived with her maternal aunt and her husband, Dr. L.D.
-Massey MD FACP, an internal medicine physician, in Osceola, Arkansas at the age of 9, and again at 11 for medical treatment.
-She described them as “really second parents to me.”
+(Note: For unknown reasons, the doctor who attended the birth recorded the baby's name as Lucille Wood Smith, a fact of which she was unaware until the 1950s, when she needed a copy of her birth certificate to obtain a passport.)

+She briefly lived with her maternal aunt and her husband, Dr. L. D. Massey MD FACP, an internal medicine physician, in Osceola, Arkansas, at the age of 9, and again at 11 for medical treatment.
+She described them as "really second parents to me.”

-She had a tumultuous early life..
+She had a tumultuous early life.
 At age 14, she eloped with and married Thomas F. Fox, with whom she had one son, Thomas F. Fox Jr., when she was 15.
 A year later, abandoned by her husband, she found herself in Memphis, Tennessee, a single parent pursuing a career in music.
 She took courses in business and landed a job at a bus company and later an insurance agency.

 After her boss overheard her singing, she landed jobs with Memphis radio stations (WMC and WREC), singing and playing piano.
 In 1930, she moved to Chicago, Illinois to expand her career.
 She was diagnosed with malnutrition shortly after.
 Divorced in 1929, she took the name Dale Evans while working at radio station WHAS (Louisville, Kentucky) in the early 1930s under the names Frances Fox and Marian Lee after the station manager suggested it because he believed she could promote her singing career with a short pleasant-sounding name that announcers and disc jockeys could easily pronounce.